maaretp/PDR/001-paying-plc-members.md

   * representing Se-project in SFC and TLC meetings

 Paid work:
-  * work packages approved as paid work by all members of TLC + 2 members of TLC while the person the package targets refrains from the vote
+  * work packages approved as paid work by all members of PLC + 2 members of TLC while the person the package targets refrains from the vote
   * work packages describe hours invoicable per week and apply at most a period of 6 months, frame of ending a contract is one week
-  * for work packages longer than one month, a report of results is provided to PLC weekly
+  * for work packages longer than one month, a report of results is provided to PLC monthly
   * set up a budget for how much we invest in this a year and promote the opportunity in community to make access to it fair

 Unpaid work: